 In the top section within experience config, you’ll find general workflow settings.
 In the left-most box, you can change the ‘Theme’ for this workflow, which will display the experience exactly how you want it.
 Themes can be created with simple things like overall theme colours and fonts via Content>Themes on the Spiff Hub, though overall UI-changing themes like ‘Bee-line’ for example, are considered a Spiff add-on.

 Next, you can choose whether the ‘Action Bar’ will be displayed in the customer experience.
-The action bar offers simple controls in the 3D preview(s) displayed to the customers, though this may not be ideal if you are using step animations, therefore you are able to disable it.
+The action bar offers simple controls in the 3D preview(s) displayed to the customers.
 Customers can access the action bar via the kebab menu icon (three-dot menu) in the top left.
 See Below.
 When disabled, this menu icon will no longer appear.

-The SKU code data found within your workflow’s experience config is used in conjunction with the “Dynamic SKU Generator” Addon as well as downstream automation and fulfillment configurations that can be setup for you by Spiff.
-Navigate to Partner>Billing on the Spiff Hub and view the addon under ‘Fullfillment Automation’
+The SKU code data found within your workflow’s experience config is used in conjunction with the “Dynamic SKU Generator” Addon as well as downstream automation and fulfilment configurations that can be set up for you by a Spiff team member.
+Navigate to Partner>Billing on the Spiff Hub and view the addon under ‘Fulfilment Automation’

 The workflow ‘Description’, used with the default theme, allows you to introduce the customer to the experiences you build.
 This serves as a helpful way to describe exactly what it is that the customer will be doing throughout their personalisation journey, and can further provide you with the opportunity to add some helpful tips/information related to the overall experience.
 See below.

 The toggle found within ‘Pricing Display’ allows you to show or hide the overall price, as well as individual variant prices within steps.
 Without this, no prices will be displayed to the customer until the experience has been completed and the product has been added to the cart.